What are the benefits to having the student complete their exams within the academic department?

 - Send the exam to the DRC Testing Center.

 - Provide a return method for completed exams.

 - Include phone number for contact if questions arise during the exam if possible.

 You can receive the completed exam back in one of three ways:

-- Pick-up: You or a staff member can come to the DRC and pick up the exam.
+- Hold for Pick-up: Instructors or department staff can come to the DRC to sign for and pick up completed exams.

 When does the student need to schedule the exam with the DRC Testing Center?

 Students are expected to schedule their exams at least SEVEN days in advance using the online system.